 Slow Admin Panel – Conclusion

-Dealing with a slow WordPress admin panel is frustrating, but we showed you how to fix some of the most likely causes.
+Dealing with a slow WordPress admin panel is frustrating, but we showed you how to speed it up.

 To recap, if the problem occurs you can: